shihuaxie/holbertonschool-printf/README.md

+# 🖨️ holbertonschool-printf

+Welcome to the `_printf` project – a simplified custom version of the C `printf` function!
+This project is part of the **Low-Level Programming** curriculum at Holberton School.

-# _printf - Custom printf Function in C
+# 📚 _printf Description - Custom printf Function in C

-This project is a simplified implementation of the C standard library function `printf'.
-It is designed to demonstrate understanding of variadic functions, low-level string manipulation, and output formatting in C.
+This project aims to:
+- Implement a custom `_printf` function that mimics the standard C `printf`
+- Practice working with `variadic functions`, format specifiers, and standard output
+- Strengthen teamwork and modular C programming 🧠
 ---

-## Features
+## 🛠️ Features

 The `_printf` function supports the following conversion specifiers: